 I work as the CEO of Voyantic, a company that specializes in RFID test and measurement equipment.
 Since our systems are used by hundreds of companies around the world, we often come across cases where a customer needs our help to verify that their tags work as they should.
 This is a story about a case where things went wrong…Read more →

 In October 2013, the management board of GS1 ratified EPC Gen2v2, a new version of the widely used Gen2 UHF RFID standard.
 Gen2v2 is backwards compatible with Gen2 but adds a number of new features for consumer privacy, authenticating tags and readers, tag memory management, and electronic article surveillance (EAS).
 These new features ease the adoption of RFID especially in application areas where the tag carries more information than only its identification.
 Let’s have a more detailed look at one new key feature of Gen2v2: authentication.Read more →

 Being responsible for sales of RFID performance measurement solutions, I’ve had the privilege of meeting with several companies and their design professionals around the world using very different methods for measuring UHF tag performance.
 Which is the best method then?
-I’d say it depends on your requirements – for a single basic measurement you may use various methods and even a simple method can be sufficient.
-However, if you are looking for a way to improve the throughput and efficiency of your R&D team in tag design the differences in methods are huge.
+I’d say it depends on your requirements – for a single essential measurement, you may use various methods, and even a simple technique can be sufficient.
+However, if you are looking for a way to improve the throughput and efficiency of your R&D team in tag design, the differences in methods are enormous.
 So, where does the efficiency come from?Read more →